nmke-de/scalp/README.md

 ``1660035600	Something happens!``

+A formal grammar specifying the file format can be found [here](GRAMMAR).

 Adding a date in the required format should be easy with a shell command like `echo -e "$(date -d "17 May 2023 4:32pm" "+%s")\tSend birthday regards!" >> foo`, or whatever your desired file is.